 - Anyone 5 and older who received their last COVID-19 shot two months ago is eligible for the updated (bivalent) booster shot.
 The Pfizer booster shot is available to anyone 5 and older.
 The Moderna booster shot is available to anyone 6 and older.

 What You Need to Know About COVID-19 Vaccines:

 - The side effects were similar as reported by adults.
 For adults, common side effects after COVID-19 vaccine include swelling or redness at the injection site, fever, headache, tiredness, muscle pain, chills and nausea.
 Some people have no side effects.
-Learn more about what to expect after your COVID-19 vaccine.

 - 12- to 15-year olds will receive the same two-dose vaccine as adults.
 You need to be available to return to the same location 19-23 days after your first appointment.